-Scott C. Todd, Ph.D., has served Compassion International as Director of the AIDS Initiative, Child Survival Program and Complementary Interventions — programs that encompass $40 million in field operations ranging from disaster relief to Bible distribution.
+During his tenure at Compassion he has also served as the Senior Ministry Advisor in the President’s Office and the Director of the AIDS Initiative, the Child Survival Program, and Complementary Interventions — a set of programs ranging from disaster response to Bible distribution.

-His work is published in more than a dozen biomedical journals, and he holds a patent for the treatment of hepatitis C.
+Scott is a senior author on over a dozen scientific articles published in biomedical journals and holds a patent for the treatment of Hepatitis C.

 A passionate follower of Jesus Christ, Scott left academic research to join Compassion International in 2003.
 He began learning from children, parents and pastors across the developing world and applied that learning by leading design teams for innovative programs in holistic child development and in shaping the development philosophy of Compassion.

 A renowned expert on global poverty, Scott is a sought-after and gifted communicator with a passion for making the case that ending extreme poverty is not only possible, but probable in our lifetime.
 He has spoken in churches, conferences, workshops and leadership events across Asia, Africa and Latin America as well as in the U.S.